-"Our election workers all paint the same image: the Pirate Party was on practically every square in the entire country, talking to passersby, handing out flyers, and flying their bright colors." - election analysis from the Social Democrats, 2009

-Now, knowing the actual level of activity in the European election campaign that the above quote refers to, I know that "on practically every square" is a stark exaggeration of the actual events that took place.
+"Our election workers all paint the same image: the Pirate Party was on practically every square in the entire country, talking to passersby, handing out flyers, and flying their bright colors." - election analysis from the Social Democrats, 2009 every square" is a stark exaggeration of the actual events that took place.
 However, the above quote is the subjective impression of reality from a competing political party who had tons of resources and people everywhere.
 Therefore, it is not far-fetched to say that this represents the actual public impression.